DataHerb/dataherb.github.io/_articles/covid-eu-cases.md

 ├── dataset     #where the data files lives
 ├── documents   #where the raw data and files lives ├── now.json    #zeit now setup for a FAAS service
-└── scripts     #scripts to download and aggregate data
+├── scripts     #scripts to download and aggregate data └── .dataherb   #where the metadata lives
 ```

 ### Scripts

 We have a python script for each country for more flexible schedules of each country.
-We are using classes from `utils.py` so that the scripts all have similar structure.
+We are using classes from `utils.py` so that the scripts have similar structures.

 ```
 scripts
 ├── download_at.py
-├── download_de.py
-├── download_es.py
-├── download_fr.py
-├── download_nl.py
-├── download_uk.py
+├── ...
 ├── requirements.txt
 └── utils.py
 ```